camunda/camunda-docs-manual/content/user-guide/model-api/cmmn-model-api/read-a-model.md

 ```

 For every element instance you can now read and edit the attribute values.
 You can do this by either using the provided
 helper methods or the generic XML model API.
-If you added custom attributes to the CMMN elements you can
+If you added custom attributes to the CMMN elements, you can
 always access them with the generic XML model API.

 ```java